Chase22/chasenet/content/about-website/2023-08-21_restructuring-and-learning/index.md

 +++
 Psyke!
 There's more to do!

 Yes I called the website finished 4 days ago, but that was but a lie!
-Or at least i did what i said i'd do in that [post](@/about-website/2023-08-17_finishing-touches/index.md) and keep working on the website.
-So a few things i did an learned
+Or at least I did what I said I'd do in that [post](@/about-website/2023-08-17_finishing-touches/index.md) and keep working on the website.
+So a few things I did an learned

 ## RSS Feed
 Zola allows for easy integration of an rss feed.
 I did that now, so there's a feed available at [/rss.xml](/rss.xml)